assankhanov/draw-on-git-timeline/README.md

 # timelineDrawer
-The program which will allow you to draw in Github commit history calendar🎨📆👾
+The program which will allow you to draw on Github commit history calendar🎨📆👾

 ## Getting Started